General Dentistry Tulsa, OK

 We also do routine exams to check for tooth decay, gum disease, and oral cancer.
 Tooth decay can cause holes in your teeth, which might lead to tooth loss if not treated.

 We want to find signs of gum infection early because gum disease can raise the risk of heart disease and diabetes.
 Our office also check for signs of oral cancer, like white or red patches or long-lasting mouth sores.
-Catching these issues early can prevent serious damage.
+We can prevent serious damage when we catch these issues early.

 Consultation

-After your cleaning and exam, we’ll give you advice on how to keep your teeth and gums healthy.
+We’ll give you advice on how to keep your teeth and gums healthy after your cleaning and exam.
 We might suggest changes to your brushing or recommend specific products.
 If we find any problems during the exam, we’ll make a plan to fix them as soon as possible.

 General Dentistry FAQs